 We do this to be able to make your use of our website more convenient and personalised.
 The processing of the respective cookies is based on our aforementioned legitimate interests, meaning the legal basis is Art.
 6(1) Sentence 1(f) GDPR.

 You can prevent the storage of cookies by adjusting your browser settings to disable the acceptance of cookies via this website.
-If you do not accept cookies, however, this may in some cases lead to considerable functional restrictions on our website.
+If you do not accept cookies, however, this may in some cases lead to considerable functional restrictions on our website and softwares.